ImSwitch/ImSwitch/docs/use-cases.rst

 optical axis as possible, while also aligned on the central column of the camera chip.
 Even though the center of rotation (COR) is always corrected for in the reconstruction step, for depth of field and resolution reasons it is highly beneficial to have the sample as close to the center of the camera as possible.
 Therefore we provide an alignment widget to help with all these tasks.
+Here the procedure is described for the case that the motor shaft is not visible in the field of view.

-The alignment procedure starts with acquisition of tow pairs of counter-projections, ie. 0-180 degrees and 90-270 degrees.
+The alignment procedure starts with acquisition of tow pairs of counter-projections, ie. 0-180 and 90-270 degrees.
 With prefect alignment, each pair is essentially a mirror images to each other.
 Property which we take advantage of in the following alignment steps:

 #.
-Flip one of counter-projections and overlay horizontal cuts for user selected camera line.
+Flip one of counter-projections and overlay horizontal cuts (H-cuts) for user selected camera line.
 #.
-Use shift in x-direction to align the two images, the metric can be visual inspection, cross-correlation or mean central index calculated using thresholding of the cuts with the threshold parameter.
+Use shift in x-direction to align the two images (H-cuts), the metric can be visual inspection, cross-correlation or mean central index calculated using thresholding of the cuts with the `threshold` parameter.
 #.
-The misalignment from the central camera pixel can be calculated as `pixel_size * x_shift`, where `pixel_size` is the camera pixel size in micrometers.
+The misalignment from the central camera pixel can be calculated as `pixel_size * x_shift` in micrometers.
 #.
 Move the motor shaft horizontally and repeat the acquisition until the two images are perfectly aligned.
 #.
 Only one pair of the counter-projections is needed to align the motor shaft.